-Ways to Work – This is a transportation assistance program.
+Ways to Work and free cars – This is a transportation assistance program.
 The Chicago Salvation Army may be able to work with this national, non-profit Ways to Work to help people buy or repair a car.
 Low interest loans, or in some cases cash grants, may be provided.
 The car needs to be used to get back and forth to work.
-Click here for additional programs that can be used to acquire a car.

 Senior Services – This can range from cooling bill assistance, free fans, and places to go to get out of the summer heat, to activities such as home delivered meals and centers for seniors to go for various social activities.
 Meals for seniors and the elderly from Golden Diner Centers are also offered for people who are 60 years of age and older.
 Meals are served daily, and spouses can be served as well.

 Chicago Family Management Program - Provides basic health care and screening for women who are pregnant or who have a child one year of age or younger.
 Services include case management, health assessment and referrals, home visits, and assessment.

 Food pantries – Many locations in Cook County either distribute food, or have information on local churches and charities across Chicago that can provide free or low cost groceries.
 There are also locations that have perishable food stuffs, baby formula for new single moms, and meals.
 Some Salvation Army centers also run soup kitchens or give noontime meals to the low income as well.
 Or clients can find other Illinois food pantries near them.